The Many Women of

 technique, but also for her work with children in New York City

 Public Schools.
-Hilary Hahn is wonderful to watch play.
-She seems
+Hilary Hahn is wonderful to watch

 very comfortable with her instrument and her body.
 The music